A nine-goal thriller at Fulham and Romero rescues Spurs – Football Weekly

 talk about that stuff to a certain point.

-At some stage, you just have to say, this guy is a real, genuine, one-of-a-kind player with an absolutely unique set of skills and a set of circumstances that are perfect for him.
+Yeah, at some stage, you just have to say, This guy is a real, genuine, one-of-a-kind player with an absolutely unique set of skills and a set of circumstances that are perfect for him.

 not answered everybody in how good he is.
 And I don't know if that's ridiculous.

-I'm just pleased I locked my daughter in a, in a padlock room earlier, so I should be safe for this answer.
+I'm just pleased I locked my daughter in a padlock room earlier, so I should be safe for this answer.

 But yeah, incredible player.
-You speak to anyone about him, incredible work rate, commitment to football, et cetera.
+You know, you speak to anyone about him, incredible work rate, commitment to football, etc.

 You think you sort of got him under control and then the next minute he's gone, he's through, you know, he's out jumps you, whatever, because they've sort of think, ah, it's all right, we've got Erling Cab.

-When you're not getting service, even that you can just sort of drift out the game, and people think he drifts out, but he's always involved, he's always trying to do something, and eventually it comes off pretty much every game
+And people think he drifts out, but he's always involved, he's always trying to do something, and eventually it comes off pretty much every game as

 But